 Fockea is a genus of 6 succulent scrubs native to southern Africa.
 It was established by Endlicher in 1838 for the single species, Fockea capensis, based on a specimen cultivated at the Schönbrunn Garden at Schönbrunn Palace in Vienna, Austria.
 This famous plant had been collected by the explorers sent by Emperor Joseph II of Austria in the Cape Colony sometime after 1786.
 It is apparently still living today, perhaps the world's oldest potted plant.

-These plants have large tuberous roots.
-In their native regions, the tubers and sometimes other parts are eaten.
-The tubers are made up of spongy tissue capable to become engorged with water during the rainy season and then storing it for use during the dry season.
-Some Fockeas have been found weighing close to 100 pounds (45 kg).
+Fockeas have large tuberous roots.
+In their native regions, the tubers and sometimes other parts of the plant are eaten.
+The tuber consists of spongy tissue capable of collecting water during the rainy season for the plant to use during the dry season.
+Some specimens have been found weighing around 100 pounds (45 kg).

-Young plants usually grow in the shade of companion plants, trees, and bushes.
-As they mature the Fockeas send up twining, straggling or erect aerial stems which can become so dense they sometimes strangle the support shrub to death.
-At other times, when rain has been scarce, Fockeas are hardly detectable in the field, as they can drop their leaves and branches, leaving the remaining plant underground.
+Young Fockeas usually grow in the shade of companion plants.
+As Fockeas mature, they send up erect, straggling, or twining aerial stems that sometimes become so dense they strangle the support plant to death.
+At other times, when rain is scarce, Fockeas are hardly noticeable in the field, as they usually drop their leaves and branches, leaving the remaining plant underground.

-The leaves are all simple and opposite but vary in size and dimension.
-Some have entire and flat margins, while others have undulating and strongly crisped margins.
-The leaves are variable in many extended populations.
-Flowers are typically greenish-white, regular and nearly inconspicuous, with some exceptions.
+The leaves are simple, opposite, and vary in size and shape between species.
+Some have entire margins, while others have strongly undulated or crisped margins.
+Leaves are also variable in many extended populations.
+Flowers are typically bisexual, greenish-white, and nearly inconspicuous.

 Growing Conditions for Fockea